SETI/rms-opus/opus/import/table_schemas/README.md

                         ':', then the number of the array element.
       'FUNCTION'         in which case the data is the name of the function to execute. <INST> and <MISSION> are substituted.
+      'MAX_ID'           in which case the data is ignored.
+The value used is the largest id used for that table so far + 1.
+    These can also be combined like 'TAB:<TABLE_NAME>||FUNCTION' in which case data_source has three elements; the second is the table specifier and the last is the function.
+If the first table is not found at all, then the function is tried instead.

 Optional fields include: